yadomi/propre/README.md

 **Propre** is a handy tool written in Ruby to bulk rename your movies.

 Propre will extract the title of a movie from it's filename and then rename it by removing any useless part.
+See demo [here](http://yadomi.github.io/propre/).

 ##Installation